mmrwoods/jenkins_campfire_plugin/README.markdown

 Other features have since been added including...

-* Support for campfire accounts with SSL enabled, added by to Joshua Krall.
+* Support for campfire accounts with SSL enabled, added by Joshua Krall.
 * A smart notification feature, added by Brad Greenlee, which disables success notifications unless the previous build was unsuccessful.
 * Build nofifications now include commit info.